kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ### Configure kind to use a proxy
 If you are running kind in an environment that requires a proxy, you may need to configure kind to use it.

-You can configure kind to use a proxy using the environment variables (uppercase takes precedence):
+You can configure kind to use a proxy using one or more of the following [environment variables][proxy environment variables] (uppercase takes precedence):

 * HTTP_PROXY or http_proxy
 * HTTPS_PROXY or https_proxy